-SIR has been deemed eligible for the Canada Emergency Wage Subsidy ("CEWS") program.
-As a result, SIR has received a subsidy from the federal government to partially offset certain of its wage costs starting in mid-March 2020.
-SIR currently expects to continue to be eligible for CEWS through to at least its current expected end date of October 23, 2021.
+SIR was deemed eligible for the Canada Emergency Wage Subsidy ("CEWS") program.
+As a result, SIR received a subsidy from the federal government to partially offset certain of its wage costs starting in mid-March 2020.
+The federal government ended the CEWS program on October 23, 2021.

-SIR was deemed to be eligible for the new Canadian Emergency Rent Subsidy ("CERS").
-However, the program, as passed, limits SIR's claims under the base program to a maximum of 65% of \$0.3 million in eligible expenses during each 4-week claim period.
-As SIR owns all of its restaurants, it appears to be deemed to be considered an "affiliated group" and, as such, the size of the available subsidy is limited.
+SIR was deemed eligible for the Canadian Emergency Rent Subsidy ("CERS").
+However, the program, as passed, limited SIR's claims under the base program to a maximum of 65% of \$0.3 million in eligible expenses during each 4-week claim period.
+As SIR owns all of its restaurants, it appears to be deemed to be considered an "affiliated group" and, as such, the size of the available subsidy was limited.
 The maximum claim of \$0.2 million per month represents approximately 10% of SIR's eligible expenses under the CERS program.
-During periods where indoor dining is mandated to be fully closed, SIR may also be eligible to apply for the 25% lockdown support top-up.
-SIR has received rebates under this program beginning September 27, 2020.
+SIR received rebates under the program beginning on September 27, 2020.
+The program ended on October 23, 2021.